-The preparation of financial statements in accordance with IFRS requires management to use accounting estimates.
+The preparation of financial statements in accordance with IFRS Accounting Standards requires management to use accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Fund's accounting policies.
 Estimates are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Actual results could differ from those estimates.

-3. Significant accounting policies:
+3. Material accounting policy information:

-The accounting policies set out below have been applied consistently for the year presented in these financial statements.
+The material accounting policies set out below have been applied consistently for the full year presented in these financial statements.

-(a) Financial Instruments:

-(i) Recognition and measurement:
+- (a) Financial instruments: - (i) Recognition and measurement: